 Evangelized by Beauty: NFL Kicker Harrison Butker Makes Encounters with Christ in the Liturgy His Main Goal

 This past February, an article by Trent Beattie ran in the National Catholic Register detailing the strong Catholic faith of Los Angeles Rams kicker Greg Zuerlein.
 But Zuerlein isn’t the only NFL kicker who places his Catholic faith first in his life.
-Kansas City Chiefs kicker Harrison Butker, a native of Decatur, Georgia, has been very open on social media and in public lately about his own love of the Church—particularly rooted in a love of the Sacred Liturgy.
+Kansas City Chiefs kicker Harrison Butker, a native of Decatur, Georgia, has been very open lately on social media and in public about his love of the Church—particularly a love rooted in the Sacred Liturgy.

 “There was reverence,” he said, “It didn’t feel like we just made this up.
 There is tradition in our liturgy.
 It is set apart from the world.”